Annexation of Western Sahara

-The Annexation of Western Sahara was the occupation and incorporation of Western Sahara into Morocco in two stages in 1976 and 1979.
-On 14 April 1976 the area was annexed by Morocco and Mauritania via the Western Sahara partition agreement, following the two countries' occupation of the area which began on 30 October 1975, and on 14 August 1979 Morocco annexed the remaining territory following Mauritania's withdrawal and renunciation.
+The annexation of Western Sahara occurred in two stages: 1976 and 1979.
+Shortly after Spain gave up control over Spanish Sahara in 1975, both Mauritania and Morocco occupied the territory.
+On 14 April 1976, the two countries annexed it between themselves via the Western Sahara partition agreement.
+However, on 14 August 1979, Mauritania renounced all territorial claims to Western Sahara and withdrew its troops, prompting Morocco to extend its annexation to formerly Mauritanian-controlled areas.

-Annexation is illegal under international law.
-Under international law, Morocco's annexation of Western Sahara is null and void, such that the territory is not a legal part of Morocco and it remains under the international laws of military occupation.
+Since World War II, it has been held in international law that any act of annexation is illegal.
+Likewise, the United Nations regards the Moroccan annexation of Western Sahara as null and void, such that the territory is not a legal part of Morocco and it remains subject to the international guidelines for a military occupation.

-The annexation was supported by the United States, which in 2020 became the only country to formally recognise it as part of the Israel–Morocco normalization agreement.
+As Morocco and the United States have had a close relationship since the former's independence, Morocco has enjoyed full American support throughout the Western Sahara conflict.
+In exchange for the Israel–Morocco normalization agreement in 2020, the United States officially recognized Western Sahara as part of Morocco, and urged the Sahrawi Arab Democratic Republic to "negotiate a mutually acceptable solution" using Morocco's Western Sahara Autonomy Proposal as the only framework.
+In 2023, Israel formally recognized Moroccan sovereignty over Western Sahara.

 Background

 As Spain began the process of decolonization of Western Sahara, a number of international bodies were asked to opine on the territories' status.
 The UN visiting mission to Spanish Sahara, carried out in May 1975, published their report on 15 October 1975.
 On the next day, on 16 October 1975, the International Court of Justice Advisory Opinion on Western Sahara was published.
 Both reports supported a referendum of the people of Western Sahara; the ICJ report acknowledged that Western Sahara had historical links with Morocco and Mauritania, but not sufficient to prove the sovereignty of either State over the territory at the time of the Spanish colonization.
 The population of the territory thus possessed the right of self-determination.